BashPrince/GSoC-2019-Final-Report/README.md

 ![](images/bidir_pg.png)

 *The two light sources in this scene are not directly visible from most points in the scene which is why it is difficult to render with path tracing.
+The little specs (fireflies) result from low probability paths hitting the light sources and are present in both algorithms.
 (Rendered in 11 min 35 sec)*

 ![](images/classroom_pt.png)
 ![](images/classroom_pg.png)